 Viewing Classes and Their Members

-Note You do not need to compile your projects to view their symbols in Class View.
-As you add or modify symbols in a project, it dynamically updates to reflect the changes.
-As a result, no refresh command is needed.
+You do not need to compile a project to view its symbols in Class View.
+As you modify the symbols for a project, Class View dynamically refreshes its symbol hierarchy.

 If your project is stored under source code control, each Class View symbol displays a signal icon indicating the status of the file where the symbol is defined.
 Common source code control commands, such as Check Out, Check In, and Get Latest Version are also available on the symbol's shortcut menu.

 The following topics provide further guidance on building, debugging, and deploying applications.